Diabetes and Pregnancy: Causes and Management

 OGTT* = Oral Glucose Tolerance Test

-What to do it you are pregnant and Diabetic?
+What to do if you are pregnant and diabetic?

 As mentioned above, the most important thing if you do already have diabetes, or are diagnosed with gestational diabetes, is to make sure you look after yourself and carry out proper management techniques to keep yourself healthy.